furqano/Helm-Chart-Server2Api/README.md

   IP: ""
   User: ""
   Pass: ""
-  db: server2api
+  db: ""

 ```
-#### Using DNS name for Mongodb as default value to connect the application.
+###### Using DNS name for Mongodb as default value to connect the application.
 Also parameterized the 'SPRING_DATA_MONGODB_URI' to provide custom URL.
 ```
---set SPRING_DATA_MONGODB_URI='url for mongodb'
+--set SPRING_DATA_MONGODB_URI=mongodb://my-user:my-pass@dep-mongodb.default.svc.cluster.local:27017/my-db-name
 ```

 ## Chart.yaml - To add dependencies in current chart